rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-12-1f7bbc518ce7f743-adjustment-of-futures-and-options-contracts-in-the-security-oil-and-natural-gas-.md

 stocks:
 - ONGC
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures
+- futures-options
 - options
-- corporate-action
-- dividend-adjustment
-- ONGC
-- equity-derivatives
 title: Adjustment of Futures and Options contracts in ONGC for Interim Dividend
 ---